jawad-wehbe/The-Hidden-Geography-of-Housing-Demand/README.md

 # 1- Maps

-1_main_report_maps.R: Produces the gap per km² maps in the main paper for the selected local authorities showing OA-level housing gaps.
+1_main_report_maps.R: Produces the gap per km² maps in the main paper for the selected local authorities (LAs) showing the gap at the OA level.

-2_gb_map_gap_rank.R: Creates the gap per km² GB map in the main report output areas ranked by housing gap intensity.
+2_gb_map_gap_rank.R: Creates the gap per km² GB map in the main report which ranks output areas by the housing gap intensity.

 # 2- Descriptives